Documentation and sharing

 - The Essential ACP

 The Essential ACP was created during the COVID-19 pandemic to document important information about preferences for care and those that should be involved in decisions about care in the event of a serious illness.
-There is a word template and an online tool.
-All the Essential ACP resources can be found on our Essential ACP webpage.
+As of July 2022 the Essential ACP Online Tool has been withdrawn.
+The word template and guidance resources can be found on our Essential ACP webpage.

 The Recommended Summary Plan for Emergency Care and Treatment (ReSPECT) is a process that supports the creation of personalised recommendations for a person’s clinical care and treatment in case of a future emergency.
 It has been developed by the Resuscitation Council UK and more informational is available at the ReSPECT website.
 Several health boards in Scotland are piloting the use of ReSPECT, and the NHS National Education for Scotland Digital Service (NDS) is developing an electronic platform through which the information captured can be shared.
 Check the NDS website for updates on this work.